plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 image space is vast, so any possible dataset is a tiny sample of it, and the methods in plenoptic provide a different and targeted way of exploring this space.

 they can be used for:
-- improving understanding of a given model -- for example, fit a model to a visual neuron, then generate some stimuli with plenoptic and use it in a new experiment
+- improving understanding of a given model -- for example, fit a model to prediction BOLD responses in V1, then generate some stimuli with plenoptic and use it in a new experiment
-- another way of comparing models: many models can do equivalently (or near equivalently) well on a given benchmark, and plenoptic's methods provide a complementary approach for comparing them.
+- another way of comparing models: many models can do equivalently (or near equivalently) well on a given dataset, and plenoptic's methods provide a complementary approach for comparing them.

+and the real point here is that we should take our models seriously as objects of scientific inquiry. if we think that we have a good model for V1 responses, we should seriously test that model, to get a better sense for when its assumptions break down, the contexts in which it makes sense and the phenomena it can't explain.

 ---
 ## But wait there's more!

+- Metamer: what images does the model think are identical? <!-- .element: class="margin-top" -->
-- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image?
 - Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models?
-- Representation geodesic: what does the model think is the most likely sequence of images?
+- Representational geodesic: what does the model think is the most likely sequence of images?

 #note: in addition to metamers, there are three other synthesis methods found in plenoptic, all based on research done in Eero's lab over the years.
 I'll describe each of them in a bit more detail, but they're all attempts to interrogate how visual models understand images and how we can compare them to biological perception in new ways.

 ---
 ## But wait there's more!

+- Metamer: what images does the model think are identical? <!-- .element: class="margin-top" style="color: #bebebe" -->
-- Eigendistortion: what does the model think are the most and least noticeable changes to an image? <!-- .element: class="margin-top" -->
+- Eigendistortion: what does the model think are the most and least noticeable changes to an image?
 - Maximally Differentiating (MAD) Competition: what is the most efficient way to compare two models? <!-- .element: style="color: #bebebe" -->
-- Representation geodesic: what does the model think is the most likely sequence of images? <!-- .element: style="color: #bebebe" -->
+- Representational geodesic: what does the model think is the most likely sequence of images? <!-- .element: style="color: #bebebe" -->

 #note: let's talk about eigendistortions first.